Epazote

 Perennial

 Epazote is the pungent herb beans tolerate and gringos underestimate.
 Jagged leaves, weedy enthusiasm, and chemistry you should not treat like parsley.
 Traditional bean-pot herb; also historically used against intestinal uninvited guests — potency means respect the dose.
 In subtropical and tropical Americas it self-seeds through warm seasons and sulks in hard frost unless protected.
-Sun, moderate fertility, and drainage keep oils strong. 🌞💧 Sun and Water Requirements: - Full sun for strongest flavor. - Average soil; tolerates poor ground better than snob herbs. - Moderate moisture; avoid constant soggy stagnation. ✂️🫘 Methods to Propagate: - Seeds: abundant; easy. - Transplant volunteers. 🧑🌾👩🌾 When to Harvest: - Pinch young leaves for cooking; flavor intensifies with age. - Pregnant people should avoid medicinal experimentation — this plant is not casual.
+Sun, moderate fertility, and drainage keep oils strong.
+Full sun for strongest flavor.
+Average soil; tolerates poor ground better than snob herbs.
+Moderate moisture; avoid constant soggy stagnation.
+Seeds: abundant; easy.
+Transplant volunteers.
+Pinch young leaves for cooking; flavor intensifies with age.
+Pregnant people should avoid medicinal experimentation — this plant is not casual.

 Good Neighbors